 APHIS restricts some animals and animal products from entering the United States because of the animal health situation in the region of origin.
 In general, restrictions based on the APHIS-recognized animal health status of the region are issued through the regulatory process.
 A region can be (a) a national entity (country); (b) part of a national entity (zone, county, Province, State, etc.); (c) parts of several national entities combined into an area; or (d) a group of national entities (countries) combined into a single area.
 The following link provides a list of the USDA-recognized animal health status of particular countries and regions, organized by specific livestock or poultry diseases.

-If you have any questions, or require further information related to imports or export of live animals, birds or germplasm, please contact National Center for Import and Export at (301) 851-3300 option 2 or e-mail
+If you have questions or desire further information related to Importing Animal products or by-products, please contact Animal Products Imports and Exports at (301) 851-3300 option 4 or email APIE@USDA.GOV